Wanrong: Life in Tianjin

 In October 1924, the warlord Feng Yuxiang seized control of Beijing in a coup.
 He forced Puyi and his family out of the Forbidden City on 5 November.
 Wanrong's tutor, Ingram, spoke of seeing the soldiers outside as she came to enter and said of the time period: "...That day was the end of my beautiful China...
 In my country (China), a steam train is still a fire-spitting demon, electricity is the eye of the devil, motor cars which are not uncommon, still elicit a dubious and suspicious response from the inland Chinese.
 It has all come so suddenly.
 The Chinese are being Europeanized with one majestic blow.
 And that blow has killed the beautiful spiritual quality of the country.
 It is, at present, a chaotic and uncertain land."

 Puyi, Wanrong and Wenxiu stayed at the house of Puyi's father after being exiled, the Prince Chun Mansion in Beijing.
 Puyi then secretly took refuge in the Japanese Legation in Beijing.
 Puyi later moved out of Beijing to the Japanese concession in Tianjin on 24 February 1925.
 Wanrong and Wenxiu later followed him and arrived on 27 February.
 Puyi and Wanrong settled in the Zhang garden in Tianjin later moving in 1929 to the Quiet Garden Villa (Jing garden) within the Japanese concession in Tianjin.

 In the villa, they lived in relative peace and enjoyed an active public and social life.
-She smoked opium while in Tianjin as a pastime and later became addicted to it.
-Wanrong's perceived temper problems may have been one of the reasons for remaining passive to the problem, however, smoking opium at this time was not unusual.
+Wanrong began smoking opium recreationally, but quickly became addicted.
+Her perceived temper problems may have been one of the reasons for remaining passive to the problem, however, smoking opium at this time was not unusual.
 Li Guoxing, who had served under Puyi for over 30 years, said while Wanrong was shrewish (translated from: 泼辣) she was kind-hearted and friendly to servants.

 Wanrong found various avenues for entertainment in Tianjin: theatre, dancing, skating, horse-riding, sports, shopping, and more.
 She was a heavy shopper – shopping was a technique she used to compete with Wenxiu for Puyi's affection and attention.
 Puyi would frequently take Wanrong to the Xinming Theater to enjoy operas.
 Wanrong's friend Shuh Yun was invited on one occasion to play mahjong tiles at the Zhang Garden.
 Shuh Yun recalled she would go on sightseeing trips with her.
 She apparently did not participate in activities like dancing in the ball, nor did she buy any sweepstakes, she did not ride a horse or play balls.
 They had previously visited the International Jockey Club and the ballroom of West Lake Restaurant.
 Though, she mostly just enjoyed observing out of curiosity.

 Whenever Puyi bought something for one of them, the other would insist Puyi also buy it for her too.
 Puyi also showed a preference for Wanrong and spent more time with her, which eventually led to Wenxiu divorcing him in 1931.

-When the 1931 Yellow River floods broke out Wanrong donated a pearl necklace to aid the relief efforts.
+When the 1931 Yellow River floods broke out, Wanrong donated one of her pearl necklaces to be sold for relief funds.